AztlanEngineering/swatch-documentation/docs/swatch.design-principles.md

 ## Framework-agnostic

-Swatch does not depend on any library or framework.
+Swatch is CSS-only code and does not depend on any library or framework.

 Therefore, you can use it freely in any front-end projects.
 This means, it is compatible with bare-bones html, as it is with any front-end framework or templating engine.